akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The garden walk was cold but clear.
 The Duchess walked beside Beatrice, asking sharp questions about the manor, the village, the running of things.
 Beatrice answered directly, without pretense.

 The Duchess paused.
 "I remember this area.
-When my father hunted here, we stayed with our nurse a few miles away.
-She took us to see the farms."
+Sometimes when my father hunted here, we stayed with our old nurse a few miles away, by the river bend."

-Beatrice polite: "It's good land."

-"There was an iron quarry somewhere here, and a big goose farm by the river bend."

 Beatrice laughed.
 "I know the one.
-Guarded by ferocious geese."
+Guarded by ferocious geese.
+I have a dear goose from there myself."

- Decision: Do we confirm this here or leave it ambiguous?
-Which is better?
-Benefits?
-If we keep it, we need to pay this off with godfrey too.
-If so, clarify that godfrey wasn't *supposed* to be there which is why he got in trouble after but vanished immediately at the time.
-We could also have this stopped short and glue the remainder to godfrey.
-My original opinion was deliberate ambiguity.

-The Duchess looked at her strangely.

-"I remember a girl, once.
-About my age.
-Being chased by those geese.
-My brother—Godfrey—laughed.
-Said the geese looked like they were winning."

-Beatrice stopped walking.

-The Duchess frowned.
-"I don't know why I remember that.
-It was nothing.
-Just a moment."

-Very quiet: "I remember a boy.
-Who stopped geese.
-He spread his cloak—"

-Startled.
-"Like wings.
-Yes.
-I'd forgotten that."

-They looked at each other.

-Slowly: "That was you."

-"That was him."

-A long pause.

-Softly: "Well.
-The world is smaller than I thought."

 ---